CFCorp/CFApi2/README.md

 - Backend in Rust
 - Frontend in Python With C
-- Database will be switched to Neo4J
+- Database will be switched to MongoDB
 - Dashboards
 - Login Page
 - Authentication Methods